getreu/tp-note/docs/source/tpnote--manpage.md

 ### The clipboard contains a hyperlink

-Example: '`<path>`' is a directory, the clipboard is not empty and it contains the string: '`I recommend:\n[The Rust Book](https://doc.rust-lang.org/book/)`'.
+Use case: '`<path>`' is a directory, the clipboard is not empty and it contains the string: '`I recommend:\n[The Rust Book](https://doc.rust-lang.org/book/)`'.

 ```sh